Interest rates in 2025: When will interest rates go down?

 Interest rates are between 6 per cent and 8 per cent on variable home loans.

-Despite the cash rate holding, Mozo finance expert Rachel Wastell said many smaller lenders were cutting their interest rates to stand out from the crowd.
+Despite the cash rate having been on hold, Mozo finance expert Rachel Wastell said many smaller lenders had cut their interest rates to stand out from the crowd.

 Variable rates are mostly between 6 and 8 per cent.
 Photo: iStock